Tribune, Tronc And Beyond: A Slur, A Secret Payout And A Looming Sale

 In summer 2016, Tribune Publishing had hired Ross Levinsohn to be its chief digital consultant and to guide the company on the future of the LA Times.
 He received $600,000.

-Levinsohn had been a top executive at Fox, Yahoo and at the parent company of The Hollywood Reporter and Billboard publications.
+Levinsohn had been a top executive at Fox, Yahoo and the parent company of The Hollywood Reporter and Billboard publications.
 And Ferro saw Levinsohn as his way into proximity with entertainment, influence and fame, according to those who know Ferro.

 After sweeping away Maharaj and his lieutenants in August 2017, Ferro and Dearborn moved to install Levinsohn as CEO and publisher of the LA Times.
 Levinsohn would also oversee the parent company's digital portfolio and strategy.

 Even as the company cut back jobs in traditional newsrooms, Levinsohn and other executives acted to create a separate staff apart from the LA Times and its other newspaper properties.
 He planned to draw upon outside writers, some uncompensated or who would even pay for the privilege of being associated with the newspapers' brands.
 Plans included a consolidated entertainment website called LA.com and the outsourcing of Washington coverage to the digital news service Axios.
 Neither of those initiatives came to fruition.
 (LA.com still says "coming soon.")
-But the digital strategy, called "gravitas with scale," sparked distrust among journalists.
+But the digital strategy, gravitas with scale, sparked distrust among journalists.

 Executives at Tribune Publishing and the LA Times intensified efforts to fend off the union.
 But their campaign was hobbled by disclosures about their compensation.